siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

    lcp = LCP()

-The default solver for LCP is Lemke.
+The default solver for an LCP is Lemke.
 As the one step integrator object, it needs to be attached to the simulation:

 .. testcode::